turbot/guardrails-docs/docs/getting-started/getting-started-gcp/enable-policy-pack/index.md

 ## Step 4: Attach the policy pack to your account

-In the `Edit policy pack attachments` dialog, select `Enforce Uniform Access is Enabled for GCP Storage Buckets` and  click `Save`.
+In **Edit policy pack attachments**, choose `Enforce Uniform Access is Enabled for GCP Storage Buckets` and select **Save**.

 <p><img alt="gcp-edit-attachments-select-enforce-uniform-access" src="/images/docs/guardrails/getting-started/getting-started-gcp/enable-policy-pack/gcp-edit-attachments-select-enforce-uniform-access.png"/></p>

 ## Step 5: Review

-Set the `Type` filter to `GCP > Storage > Bucket > Access Control` and search for your bucket.
+ In **Controls by State** use the **Type** filter to select **GCP > Storage > Bucket > Access Control**, then search for your bucket.

-<p><img alt="gcp-search-bucket-access-control-again" src="/images/docs/guardrails/getting-started/getting-started-gcp/enable-policy-pack/gcp-search-bucket-access-control-again.png"/></p>

 Now, instead of skipping the access control check, Guardrails runs it.
 Your bucket is red because you turned off uniform access in [Observe GCP Activity](/guardrails/docs/getting-started/getting-started-gcp/observe-aws-activity)  but the policy requires it.

+<p><img alt="gcp-search-bucket-access-control-again" src="/images/docs/guardrails/getting-started/getting-started-gcp/enable-policy-pack/gcp-search-bucket-access-control-again.png"/></p>

 ## Next Steps